Actionable Book Summary: The 7 Habits of Highly Effective People by Stephen R. Covey

 In short, what Covey wants to say with P/PC balance is this: you must pay equal attention to both the process that helps you earn money and the actual object that enables you to earn them.
 If by writing you’re making a living, then writing is your P (production) and your laptop is part of your PC (production capability).
 In the previous example, there are other things involved in the PC: your mood, your health, your inspiration.
 You can’t write a novel if your hands are tied or heavily injured.

 The above applies to the material things we use in our every-day lives.
-We rarely take care of our shoes, for example, which are in a way a production capability.
-They help us move from place to place, thus helps us make a production.
+We rarely take care of our shoes, our car, our apartment, for example, which are all in a way production capabilities.
+They help us move, work, rest, thus helps us make a production.

 So ask yourself, what is your P and what are your PC’s?

 Asking yourself, “what is at the center of your life” is crucial for becoming a fulfilled person.
 Sometimes, this is not an easy question.
 Nevertheless, it’s a question that will help you find your true meaning in life.

 Often our core or our center is one, or a combination of the following: partner, family, money, work, material possessions, pleasures, friends, enemies, religion, yourself.
 As you can see, some of the things from above aren’t quite admirable to be your core principles in life.
 I’m mostly referring to money and material possessions.
 However, whether we like it or not, a lot of people find happiness only when they purchase stuff.

 Ideally, you will want to clearly understand your core, what drives you, no matter what it is.
 Only by knowing what you currently value, you can change it, if needed, or embrace it even more.